SuitIThub/DeepLWriteExt/README.md

 - Patterns must use **named capture groups** in the format `(?<name>...)`
 - The capture group name must match what you enter in "Capture Group Name"
 - Patterns are tested in order, and all matches are processed
-- If multiple patterns match the same text, all matches are processed
+- If multiple patterns match the same text, the first match is applied

 ### Tips